Today, I received a direct mail piece from REI – and boy did they deliver. As a marketer, I nearly wept!

 REI Produces a Masters Class on Content Development Strategy

 REI has created an outstanding example of how to marry products with compelling, inspirational content.
 Anybody involved in content marketing today, will appreciate the effort and probably be a little intimidated.
 And, to be sure, it does seems like a significant challenge.
-However, the content is really just three well-crafted blog posts accompanied by awesome, real photographs [learn about our video and photography services].
+However, the content is really just three well-crafted blog posts accompanied by awesome, real photographs.
 It’s not outlandish from a journalistic perspective.
 The majority of the time was probably devoted to the content development strategy behind it and execution of the layout.
-This is a catalog camouflaged in brilliant content marketing.
+This is a catalog camouflaged in brilliant content marketing [learn about our content marketing services].
 Check out this photograph of the cover:

 Sans the logo, it could be an Instagram post – using the Hefe or Hudson filter!
 The cover speaks to their target market – people who love and appreciate the beauty of the out-of-doors.
 It doesn’t display product.
 In fact, you won’t see any product until page six.
 And, when you do, it’s contextually relevant – but I’m getting ahead of myself.